 Inventories.
-Inventories are accounted for using the moving average basis and reported at the lower of cost or market.
+Inventories are accounted for using the moving average basis and at standard cost, which approximate cost on a first-in, first-out basis and are reported at the lower of cost or market.
 Inventories consist of raw materials, work in process, and finished goods.
 The Company records write-offs for inventory obsolescence when it is deemed that there is impairment of the value of the inventories on hand.